 We value our relationship with you, the parents and carers of the children in our care, and believe this relationship is crucial in the development of your child.
-We would therefore really appreciate if you could continue to use our ‘Little Stars’ notes to document any special achievements and to also the ‘What my child would like to learn about’ sheets to keep us informed of any new interests which arise.
+We would therefore really appreciate if you could continue to use our ‘Little Stars’ notes to document any special achievements and to also the ‘What my child would like to learn about’ postcards to keep us informed of any new interests which arise.

 Our ‘Parents Noticeboard’ remains a key feature outside of the classroom, this includes ideas of how to support your child’s communication and language skills, ideas for home learning relating to our topic and also has all important dates for you to note down.

 Our topic for this half term is

 Under the Early Years framework, there are 7 areas of learning; 3 prime areas and 4 specific areas.

 Each of the 7 areas of learning and how they will be addressed are outlined below: